 The half-life of ketamine refers to the time it takes for half of the drug to be eliminated from the bloodstream.
 Ketamine has a relatively short half-life, typically around 2 to 3 hours in healthy adults.

 This means that within 2 to 3 hours, the concentration of ketamine in your blood decreases by 50%.
-However, the effects of ketamine, especially when used recreationally or medically, can last much longer, usually between 30 minutes to 2 hours, depending on the dose and method of administration.
+However, the effects of ketamine, especially when used recreationally or medically, can last much longer, usually between 30 minutes and 2 hours, depending on the dose and method of administration.